Jul 14, 2022

 People learn in different ways.
 Some still hold value in classroom settings or workshops while others learn better at their own pace in their own environment through online learning.
 For some, a combination of the two works well as a classroom or workshop setting incorporates online learning in a blended model.

-Retention is also improved through online learning by up to 60% over face-to-face training.
+Online learning also improves retention compared to face-to-face training.
 This is due to individuals learning at their own pace but also being able to revert back to materials again and again when required.
 Using videos and also offering webinars with a live Q&A at the end can bring huge value to the program along with support networks that allow learners to engage with one another.